Introduction to wikis

 Online office tools | Average | High | High | Average |

-At this point, you might be realizing that a Wiki is the perfect solution for your organization and feeling ready to get started!
+At this point, you might realize that an internal wiki is the perfect solution for your organization, and be ready to get started!

-Here are the steps you should take after introducing a Wiki to your workplace for the first time.
+Here are the steps you should take after introducing a company wiki to your workplace for the first time.

 While your motivation may be to communicate your knowledge to others, it will likely take a while for people to catch on.
 We recommend starting out by thinking of it as something you’re doing for yourself.